Champion Bumper Odds

 Who is the most successful jockey in the Champion Bumper?

-The most successful jockey in the history of the Champion Bumper is Ruby Walsh, who has won the race on three occasions, courtesy of Alexander Banquet (1998), Missed That (2005) and Briar Hill (2013).
+The most successful jockey in the history of the Champion Bumper is shared between Ruby Walsh and Patrick Mullins with three wins each.
+Walsh has won the race courtesy of Alexander Banquet (1998), Missed That (2005), and Briar Hill (2013) and Mullins has won on Cousin Vinny (2008), Champagne Fever (2012) and Facile Vega (2022).

 Who is the most successful trainer in the Champion Bumper?